Felix-YH/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 -- A scripts that add more permission to a file

-Task & -- A script that gives everyone execution permission
+Task 7 -- A script that gives everyone execution permission

+Task 8 -- A script that that give owner,group no permission but other all permission

+Task 9 -- A script that gives onwer all permission, group rx and others wx